smarter-sh/community/contributors/guide/pull-requests.md

 weight: 5
 description: |
-  Explains the process and best practices for submitting a pull request to the Kubernetes project and its associated sub-repositories.
+  Explains the process and best practices for submitting a pull request to the Smarter project and its associated sub-repositories.
 It should serve as a reference for all contributors, and be useful especially to new or infrequent submitters.
 ---

-This doc explains the process and best practices for submitting a pull request to the [Kubernetes project](https://github.com/kubernetes/kubernetes) and its associated sub-repositories.
+This doc explains the process and best practices for submitting a pull request to the [Smarter project](https://github.com/kubernetes/kubernetes) and its associated sub-repositories.
 It should serve as a reference for all contributors, and be useful especially to new and infrequent submitters.

 - [Before You Submit a Pull Request](#before-you-submit-a-pull-request)